 - Microsoft Office 365 (FREE for all students) please do not use Pages, Word Perfect, or MS Works as your word processing software.
-If you plan on using Google Drive to create documents for the course, be sure you can convert the gdoc file to a PDF. - Adobe Reader - Java - PowerPoint Viewer (Does not need to be downloaded separately if you already use Office 365)
+If you plan to use Google Drive to create documents for the course, be sure you can convert the gdoc file to a PDF.

+- Adobe Reader

+- Java